-Warning: Many loose rocks during initial half-mile, between housing developments.
+Many loose rocks during the initial half-mile, between housing developments.
 40% grade to reach cliff base, also with many loose rocks.

-Hike: Access from parking lot at the top of N Campbell Ave.
+Access from the parking lot at the top of N Campbell Ave.
 Alternative access from wash within Sin Vacas gated community.
-Initial 0.5 miles follows an easement between Sin Vacas and Cobblestone developments, with chain-link fence on both sides.
+The initial 0.5 miles follow an easement between Sin Vacas and Cobblestone developments, with a chain-link fence on both sides.
 Lots of loose rock in this segment.
 After entering the National Forest, climbs several hills, with nice views over Tucson.
 Portions are steep (40%) with loose rock, but some areas stabilized.
-Eventually reaches West end of a saddle that fills the gap between tall red cliffs on both sides.
+Eventually reaches the West end of a saddle that fills the gap between tall red cliffs on both sides.
 Crossing the saddle provides panoramic 360-degree views of Pima Canyon and Tucson.
 After the final 40-degree climb, reaches the base of the large cliffs.
-There is also marked access to climb over the cliffs (North-most corner), and continue above (extension of trail above cliffs included on the official route).
+There is also marked access to climb over the cliffs (North-most corner), and continue above (extension of the trail above cliffs included on the official route).
 Generally requires 2 hours to climb.
-Majority of hike is within full sunlight.
+The majority of the hike is within full sunlight.
 On return, it is possible to take a partial loop descent into the East wall of an adjacent canyon (overlooking Sin Vacas community, see GPS route.
-This is also marked with rock cairns, and rejoins the main trail after winding around to the East (this portion is shaded all morning).
+This is also marked with rock cairns and rejoins the main trail after winding around to the East (this portion is shaded all morning).

-Water Sources: Small wash with seasonal pools at entrance to National Forest.
+Small wash with seasonal pools at the entrance to National Forest.

-Camping: Possible at flat portion of saddle overlooking Pima Canyon.
+Possible at the flat portion of saddle overlooking Pima Canyon.